ovh/docs/pages/cloud/private-cloud/nsx_deploying_edge_gateway/guide.en-en.md

 ![Final](images/en17done.png)

 Congratulations and welcome to the world of NSX!
+The journey is only starting.

 ## Go further